 Don’t over-explain or apologize.

-Increasing prices is normal business activity.
+Increasing service rates is normal business activity.
 As you get more experienced, you are able to offer more value, better communication, and better services to your clients.
 With more experience comes higher prices.
 Own your decision and stand by it if you get pushback.

 Let your client know when the prices will change, what will change exactly, and give them the opportunity to ask questions.
 It’s ideal to give them a lot of notice so that they can take the time to process the new information and make a decision.
 Your clients will feel valued when you give them time to make any necessary adjustments on their side.